moosejaw/hiragana-game/README.md

 # Hiragana Game
+## Introduction
 A very simple Python-based game for testing your hiragana knowledge.

+This project was written in Python 3.7.3.

 ## Principle
 The ```game.py``` script loads the ```hiragana.csv``` file and populates a ```dict``` object with the letters and their sounds, as specified in the CSV file.